jacomyal/sigma.js/README.md

 You can contribute by submitting [issues tickets](http://github.com/jacomyal/sigma.js/issues) and proposing [pull requests](http://github.com/jacomyal/sigma.js/pulls).
 Make sure that tests and linting pass before submitting any pull request.

 You can also browse the related documentation [here](https://github.com/jacomyal/sigma.js/tree/main/CONTRIBUTING.md).

+## How to start a new package

+Run `npm run createPackage` from the project root.
+It will:

+- Ask you the new package name
+- Copy the `packages/template` folder
+- Update the new package `package.json` entries (name, description, exports)
+- Update various other files (buildable packages list in `tsconfig.json`, Preconstruct compatible packages list in `package.json`...)